 - Stay alert.
 This is one of the most important things you can do for your safety.
-The first time you find out about a fire will often be when you see it, smell it or see firefighting trucks or aircraft.
-As well as fires, tornados often occur without warning.
-You may see or hear the wind picking up, or see debris flying through the air.
+The first time you find out about a fire will often be when you see it, smell it or observe firefighting trucks or aircraft..
 When an earthquake occurs you may feel the earth shaking.
-All of these are signs that danger is near and that you need to act.
+All of these are signs that danger is near and you need to act.
 This may mean checking other sources of information, or moving immediately to a safer place.

-Stay in touch with neighbours, friends and family, whether via phone, social
+communities.
+Stay in touch with neighbours, friends and family, whether via

 - Make sure your telecommunications company has your current address.

 In some circumstances the emergency services will be able to issue a

 telephone warning.
 This system uses the service address you provide to your

 telecommunications company to find landlines or mobile phones in the area

 near the emergency.
 It is your responsibility to keep your address up to